m-lisicki/Stan/README.md

 Application is currently available for macOS.

-In the future, I plan to add more detailed statistics with graphical visualizations and custom notifications featuring personally designed sound effects.
+In the **future**, I plan to add more detailed statistics with graphical visualizations and custom notifications featuring personally designed sound effects.